-Australia cigarette pack branding ban moves closerAugust 25th, 2011 in Health /
+Australia cigarette pack branding ban moves closerAugust 25, 2011 in Medicine & Health / Health

 Australia's parliament has passed two bills moving the nation closer to becoming the first to introduce plain cigarette packaging in a move Health Minister Nicola Roxon Thursday called "courageous".